Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/apxor-cohort.md

     This integration is currently in beta and is in active development.
 If you have any feedback to improve the Apxor destination or have suggestions for their documentation, please contact [Apxor support team](https://Apxor.com/).

 [Apxor](https://Apxor.com/) is a no-code in-app nudging tool for product folks.
-Personalize all stages of the user journey for exceptional product success.This integration lets you sync cohorts from Amplitude to Apxor.
+Personalize all stages of the user journey for exceptional product success.
+This integration lets you sync cohorts from Amplitude to Apxor.

 ## Considerations